 - A glass of juice or a protein drink consumed while still in bed might jumpstart someone without the energy to get up or move to a table.
 Sometimes help with eating is needed.
 Soup or stew could be served in a mug, enabling the food to be brought closer to the mouth without spilling.
 More activity can equal more energy and enhance appetite.
 An in-house physical therapist can suggest low-stress exercises appropriate to a person’s age and health.

 A home care aide from Dakota Home Care can provide a range of medical and non-medical services to help with personal care, housekeeping, meal preparation, transportation, or just friendly companionship.
 Our home health aides can also administer medications under the supervision of our registered nurses.
-Call Dakota Home Care today for a free, in-home evaluation of elderly care services needed.
+Call Dakota Home Care or contact them online today for a free, in-home evaluation of elderly care services needed.